hojahoja/Gem-Poacher/documentation/user_manual.md

 ### Initialize database

-This will also create a config file if one doesn't exist and then create a high score database according to the filename set inside the `config.ini`.
+This will also create a config file if one doesn't exist and then create a high-score database according to the filename set inside the `config.ini`.

 > [!CAUTION]
 > Running this command on an already existing and initialized database will wipe it clean.\
-> Only run this command if you want to clear you current database or create a new one.
+> Only run this command if you want to clear your current database or create a new one.

 ```sh
 Poetry run invoke create-databse